 In many countries, women account for almost half of the agricultural workforce.
 Providing female and male farmers with equal access to agricultural resources increases farming production by 20-30%.
 Gender equality in agriculture could reduce the number of people affected by hunger by 150 million.

-How often have you served yourself too much food and then thrown most of it in the garbage bin?
+How often have you served too much food and thrown most of it in the garbage bin?
 When you waste food, you also waste natural resources.
-These resources could have been used in producing food for people living in hunger.
+These resources could have been used to produce food for people living in hunger.
 Ending food waste is a highly viable solution to achieving global hunger end by 2030.
-But it is a solution you and I need to be a part of.
+But it is a solution you and I must be part of.
 It starts with one simple step, reducing or eliminating the amount of food you waste.